Are there any long term (30+ years) studies done on the full spectrum ecological impact of transgenic GMO organisms?

-Field tests are always performed with and without the normally used pesticides and herbicides since that’s just good experimental design.
+Field tests are always performed with and without the normally used pesticides and herbicides, since that’s just good experimental design.
 Scientists and regulators have concluded that this provides a clear enough view of how a crop will impact the environment.
-As an additional safeguard a plan for post-market agro-ecological monitoring is also put in place to ensure that any unexpected adverse effects are detected.
-If any post-market adverse effect it detected systems for management and mitigation can be put in place, or the crop can be withdrawn from the market.
-Fear-mongerers who are opposed to GM crops always forecast ecological doom from some unforeseen impact when in fact, crops are grown season-by-season and if an adverse impact occurs the use of the crop can be discontinued.
-This is a peculiar concern since irreversible ecological disasters caused by domesticated crops have not to date been scientifically documented.
+As an additional safeguard, a plan for postmarket agro-ecological monitoring is also put in place to ensure that any unexpected adverse effects are detected.
+If any postmarket adverse effect is detected, systems for management and mitigation can be put in place, or the crop can be withdrawn from the market.
+Fear-mongers who are opposed to GM crops always forecast ecological doom from some unforeseen impact, when in fact crops are grown season by season, and if an adverse impact occurs, the use of the crop can be discontinued.
+This is a peculiar concern, since irreversible ecological disasters caused by domesticated crops have not been scientifically documented to date.
 The resilience of natural ecosystems would most likely allow affected ecosystems to quickly return to their prior state.
-That said, GM crops have been planted on more than 2 billion hectares by more than 17 million farmers over 17 years in about 30 countries with no adverse ecological impacts observed.
-Fair-to-say, that’s a pretty robust long-term study!
+That said, GM crops have been planted on more than 2 billion hectares by more than 17 million farmers over 17 years in about 30 countries, with no adverse ecological impacts observed.
+Fair to say, that’s a pretty robust long-term study!

 There is overwhelming evidence that limited and controlled use of DDT could save millions of lives each year through prevention of malaria.
 More importantly, in the hypothetical case of a GM crop that caused an adverse effect, a simple solution is available: stop planting it!